eldarrak/Circannual_cycles/S5_R_code_analysis_circannual periods_on_survival_and_BMR.md

-###Appendix S5
+###Appendix S7
-## Testing for the correlation of free-running circannual period with survival and BMR using MCMCglmm and mulTree
+## Testing for the correlation of free-running circannual period with survival using MCMCglmm and mulTree

 Supplementary online material  to Julia Karagicheva, Eldar Rakhimberdiev, Anatoly Saveliev & Theunis Piersma 2017 _Circannual rhythms functionally linking life histories and life cycles in birds._ - Journal of Functional Ecology 000: 000-000.

-Here we provide a code for the analysis presented in the paper, assessing the relationships between the circannual periods and species-specific survival rate (Model 1)and BMR (Model 2).
+Here we provide a code for the analysis presented in the paper, assessing the relationships between deviations of circannual periods from 365 days and species-specific annual survival rates.

-We ran both MCMCglmm models using the reviewed data on 14 passerine species and 2 shorebird species (Circannual_cycles_birds_data.csv), and then repeated the procedure on the same dataset with shorebirds excluded.
+In the analyses we used data from published studies on 14 passerine species and 2 shorebird species (Circannual_cycles_birds_data.csv)

 Then we extended each glmmMCMC model by incorporating phylogenetic variance in it, using the package mulTree.
 From the output, we calculated phylogenetic signal and an analogue of Pagel lambda.